w3c/wai-website/pages/standards-guidelines/wcag/index.md

 WCAG is primarily intended for:

--   Web content developers (page authors, site designers, etc.)
+-   web content developers (page authors, site designers, etc.)
--   Web authoring tool developers
+-   web authoring tool developers
--   Web accessibility evaluation tool developers
+-   web accessibility evaluation tool developers
--   Others who want or need a standard for web accessibility, including for mobile accessibility
+-   others who want or need a standard for web accessibility, including for mobile accessibility

 To meet the needs of others &mdash; including policy makers, managers, and researchers &mdash; there are many different [[WAI Resources]](/resources/).